Curriculum Vitae

 Application and systems design, development, integration, and operation.

-Extensive experience with solo, team, and open-community development, leadership, and client/customer liaison.
+Extensive experience with solo, team, and open source community development, leadership, and client/customer liaison.
 Strong technical and communication skills and interests, collaborating and coordinating as a participant and/or leader.

 Languages and Development Technologies

-- Contemporary programming techniques and practices - object-oriented, event-driven, remote delegation, RPC, component architecture, RESTful, agile development, UML, requirements analysis, test-driven development, etc., various source code version control systems (mostly Git, previously lots of CVS, some Bazaar)
+• Contemporary systems development techniques and practices - object-oriented, event-driven, RPC, component architecture, RESTful, agile development, UML, requirements analysis, test-driven development, etc., Git and prior version control systems.

 Independent Consultant, Plone-based Content Management Systems